bkw777/NODE_DATAPAC/README.md

 ### Installing RAMDSK
 Archived docs mention an 8 line BASIC program called BOOT that could be manually typed in to BASIC to bootstrap a copy of RAMDSK from a RAMPAC after a cold start.

-That program does not seem to be archived anywhere, so in it's place there is `RBOOT` and `NBOOT` below which are new.
+That program does not seem to be archived anywhere, but I have written `RBOOT` and `NBOOT` below which are new.
 This only works after a copy of RAMDSK has been copied to the RAMPAC.

-To get RAMDSK installed the first time, copy RAM100.CO or RAM200.CO to the 100 or 200.
+To get RAMDSK installed the first time, copy RAM100.CO or RAM200.CO to the 100 or 200, then run it to format the device and copy RAM100.CO/RAM200.CO to it as the first file written to it.

 The most convenient way is to use a TPDD [client](http://tandy.wiki/TPDD_client) & [server](http://tandy.wiki/TPDD_server) to copy the file, then [adjust HIMEM](https://bitchin100.com/wiki/index.php?title=Loading_a_typical_CO_file) to run it.

-But if you don't already have something like a REX# with a TS-DOS option rom image, a more self-contained option is a BASIC loader:
+If you don't already have a REX Classic or REX# or an actual TS-DOS rom, I have made these BASIC loaders:
 [software/RAMDSK/RAM100/RAM100.DO](software/RAMDSK/RAM100/RAM100.DO) for Model 100/102
 [software/RAMDSK/RAM200/RAM200.DO](software/RAMDSK/RAM200/RAM200.DO) for Model 200